-Pupils as instigators Follow some of the steps below: Identify the pupil involved Ask pupil to remove offensive material.
-Refer to the signed Acceptable Use Agreement.
+Pupils as instigators

+Follow some of the steps below:

+Identify the pupil involved

+Ask pupil to remove offensive material.

+Refer to the signed Acceptable Use

+Agreement.

-If the perpetrator refuses to remove the material and is under 13 contact the Social Network who will close the account Take appropriate actions in line with school policies/ rules
+If the perpetrator refuses to remove the material and is under 13 contact the Social Network who will close the account or serious incidents or further advice: Inform your Local Police Neighbourhood Team

+Take appropriate actions in line with school policies/ rules